Ratafar22/Customer-Segmentation-RFM-Analysis/README.md

 ```
 ### Percentrank the customers

-The recency value, frequency value and monetary value columns were created to rank between 1 and 5.
+The recency value, frequency value and monetary value columns were created and ranked between 1 and 5.
 This enables us to have the same base value for each metric.
+The formulas used to create these columns are as follows:
 ```sql
 Recency =
 SWITCH(